-- (a)(4) Driftwood within and around Bighorn Lake, and driftwood piles at Ok-A-Beh, Horseshoe Bend, and Barry's Landing may be gathered, used and/or removed from the park for personal use only.
-Dead and downed wood at campground areas and within the Yellowtail Wildlife Habitat Area may be collected for immediate on-site use only.
+- (a)(4) Driftwood within and around Bighorn Lake, the Yellowtail Wildlife Habitat Area and driftwood piles at Ok-A-Beh, Horseshoe Bend and Barry's Landing may be gathered, used and/or removed from the park for personal use only.
+Dead and downed wood at park campgrounds may be collected for immediate on-site use only.
 Off road travel is not permitted for this purpose.
-Commercial use is prohibited. - (c)(1) Edible fruits, nuts, vegetable food stuffs, and berries may be gathered and removed from the park for personal consumption.
+A commercial use of driftwood is prohibited. - (c)(1) Edible fruits, nuts, vegetable food stuffs, and berries may be gathered and removed from the park for personal consumption.
 Off road travel is not permitted for this purpose.
-Commercial use is prohibited.
+All commercial use is prohibited.